machielvisser/EventBasedCodeChallenge/Readme.md

 ### Find registered users based on the email address
 It should be possible to query users based on their email address or a part of it.
-Using the UserRegistry that was introduced for the uniqueness test a query find the users.
+Using the UserRegistry that was introduced for the uniqueness test a query to find the users.

 ## CLI
 The CLI provides a means of interacting with the library.
-In the repository the CLI uses mock instances for the event store and the key store.
+In the repository the CLI uses mock instances for the event store and the key store.\
 To get an overview of the possible command run the CLI without input parameters.

-To register a user the following command can be used: `add -e user@domain.com -p password` To indicate that the email has been verified: `verify -e user@domain.com` To search for a user based on its email address: `search -q User@dom` -> will result in user@domain.com
+To register a user the following command can be used: `add -e user@domain.com -p password`\
+To indicate that the email has been verified: `verify -e user@domain.com`\
+To search for a user based on its email address: `search -q User@dom` -> will result in user@domain.com\